 Emily In Japan contains the full, unabridged version of the film, with approx 25 minutes of outstanding footage not shown in the shortened TV version.
 The DVD also includes a selection of fascinating extras including a full interview with the curator of the Emily Exhibition, Margo Neale, recorded on “Sorry Day”, 13 February 2008.

-Find "Emily In Japan" on DVD, BluRay or on streaming services
+Find "Emily In Japan" on DVD or BluRay

 Other films by Andrew Pike